arcjet/arcjet/README.md

 ## Disclaimer

 This is beta software, the API of which is not yet finalized, nor is the record format.
 Any code written for this platform will have to be refactored once 1.0 is released, and records migrated.
-1.0 is expected to be sometime in early September, 2018.
+1.0 is expected to be sometime in early October, 2018.

 ## Background